Από την αμερικανική επιθεώρηση Salon (23/6/2015, salon.com) “Η Ευρώπη θέλει την Ελλάδα να υποφέρει” (“Europe wants Greece to Suffer”), διαβάζουμε:

 But despite some modest tax increases on corporate profits and luxury yachts, the bottom line is that Syriza agreed to future austerity measures indefinitely.
 Under the plan, they would maintain a budgetary surplus at 1 percent of gross domestic product for 2015.
 The surplus would steadily rise to 2 percent next year, 3 percent in 2017 and as high as 3.5 percent by 2018, as a condition for getting their bailout funds.
 It’s possible that these targets are “made to be missed,” as writer Daniel Davies puts it.
 And the surplus for 2015, at least, is less than first proposed.
 But since conditions have worsened in Greece since negotiations began in February, and the current budget deficit is higher, they’re still assenting to the same level of budget cuts to hit the target.
 And this is before the troika tweaks the deal more to their liking.

-Greek debt crisis is the Iraq War of finance
+------------------------Greek debt crisis is the Iraq War of finance

 Guardians of financial stability are deliberately provoking a bank run and endangering Europe's system in their zeal to force Greece to its knees